rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 The `totalCount` field discloses the total number of items in the list, while the `pageInfo` field gives you information about two things:

-* **`endCursor`** can be used to retrieve the successive list, which we did with the `cursor` field, exce[t this time we only need one meta field to perform it.
+* **`endCursor`** can be used to retrieve the successive list, which we did with the `cursor` field, except this time we only need one meta field to perform it.
 The cursor of the last list item is sufficient to request the next page of list.

 * **`hasNextPage`** gives you information about whether or not there is a next page to retrieve from the GraphQL API.
 Sometimes you've already fetched the last page from your server.
 For applications that use infinite scrolling to load more pages when scrolling lists, you can stop fetching pages when there are no more available.